 2. Type 2B Natural Hair

 If your hair is flat, straight from your head, and gets wavy towards the end, then you have the 2b hair type.
-The type 2b hair has more visible S shape strands, unlike type 2a hair.
-We can also say it resembles the beach like waves but in a loose form.
+Type 2b hair has more visible S shape strands, unlike type 2a hair.
+We can also say it resembles the beach-like waves but in a loose form.
 The type 2b hair tends to tangle and can lead to split ends and other damages.

 3. Type 2C Natural Hair

 The 2c hair has the clearest wavy pattern, of all the type 2 hair.
 It forms a spiral-like curl from the root to the end.
 It is the most coarse and the thickest of the three types.
 It can be hard to style and prone to frizz.
 It is important to use gentle shampoo and conditioner that will hydrate your hair.